open-life-science/open-life-science.github.io/README.md

     ---
     ```

-4. Add content of the post in the file in Markdown
+4. Add content of the post to the file in Markdown
-3. Add images in `images/posts/`
+3. Add images in `images/posts/` directory

 ## Add someone as mentor, expert or organizer

 Add someone to the list of people:

 1. Open the `_data/people.yaml` file
-2. Create a new entry there (using the GitHub id, or firstname-lastname if no GitHub id) following the alphabetical order
+2. Create a new entry there (using the GitHub id, or firstname-lastname, if no GitHub id) following the alphabetical order
 3. Fill in information using the tags:
     - `first-name` (*mandatory*)
     - `last-name` (*mandatory*)